updated on 3/19/2021

 WHO CAN ATTEND?

-At least 300 nonprofit and civic leaders will graduate from the United Academy for Inclusion and Belonging.
-The United Academy is open to staff and board members of UWO’s 22 partner nonprofits as well as officers of the Springfield Police Department at no charge to participants or their organizations.
+The United Academy is open to staff and board members of UWO’s 22 partner nonprofits, alumni of Leadership Springfield, and officers of the Springfield Police Department at no charge to participants or their organizations.
 Each organization will be able to register at least 12 participants in one of the six classes in 2021.
 Upon recommendation of the MSU facilitator, we will strive to blend each class with participants from many organizations.
 Thus, each organization may have a maximum of four participants in one class to achieve that blend.

 WHEN ARE THE CLASSES?